selectstriker2/selectstriker2.github.io/adventures/BlackthornLegacy/ShatteredTimbers.md

 ## Awards

 ### Favor with the Greenwood Lumber Company
-    + access to darkwood shields & longbows
+    + access to darkwood shields & longbows in Dyvers(1/2 weight as normal item, 25% extra cost)
     + 100 GP reward per party member

 ### Favor with the Gnarley Rangers